-Fight Colorectal Cancer (Fight CRC) is excited to award this year’s research grant to Dr. Christine Molmenti from the Feinstein Institute for Medical Research at Northwell Health and Heather Hampel from the University of Ohio.
+Fight Colorectal Cancer (Fight CRC) is excited to award this year’s research grant to Dr. Christine Molmenti from the Feinstein Institute for Medical Research at Northwell Health and Heather Hampel from The Ohio State University.

 Their research, titled “A feasibility study to determine history of advanced adenoma(s) among first-degree relatives of early onset colorectal cancer patients participating in the Ohio Colorectal Cancer Prevention Initiative” ultimately aims to determine the prevalence of advanced adenomas among first degree relatives of Early Age Onset (EAO) colorectal cancer (CRC) patients.

 To better understand this landscape, investigators will initially study how easy it is to recruit 50 EAO patients, contact their first-degree relatives, collect medical data, and determine the accuracy of self-report colonoscopy results from first-degree relatives.
 This will serve as a jumping off point to inform a larger study in the future which will estimate the prevalence of advanced adenoma among first-degree relatives (FDR) in a larger early-age onset CRC cohort.

 According to Dr. Dennis Ahnen from the University of Colorado Cancer Center and a steering committee member for the National Colorectal Cancer Roundtable (NCCRT), “this project arose out of discussions among members of the Family History and Early Onset CRC Task Group of the NCCRT and is a good example of the importance of collaborative efforts between organizations like the NCCRT, Fight CRC and researchers